Troye Sivan Releases New ‘Dance To This’ Music Video With Ariana Grande

 — troye sivan (@troyesivan) July 19, 2018

-The Australian singer has been receiving high praise from a number of publications, The New York Times, in a cover story, said “Troye Sivan Is a New Kind of Pop Star: Here, Queer and Used to It The 23-year-old singer is climbing the charts while demonstrating how his sexual orientation is both part of his art and beside the point.”
+The Australian singer has been receiving high praise from a number of publications, the New York Times, in a cover story, said the following.

+“Troye Sivan Is a New Kind of Pop Star: Here, Queer and Used to It The 23-year-old singer is climbing the charts while demonstrating how his sexual orientation is both part of his art and beside the point.”

 “This award is so much larger than me.
 This moment is about visibility and representation,” an emotional Troye said.
 “What and who we see in the media defines out perception of the world around us.
 To see ourselves in this picture of what is normal and what is acceptable and what is beautiful is absolutely vital.”

-Sivan’s 2015 debut album, Blue Neighborhood topped the iTunes charts in over 66 countries, and has has sold more than 2.5 million albums worldwide.
+Sivan’s 2015 debut album, Blue Neighborhood, topped the iTunes charts in over 66 countries, and has has sold more than 2.5 million albums worldwide.
 The album also featured an ode to the LGBTQ community.

-“Dance to This” is the fourth single to be released from Sivan’s upcoming album which will be available on August 31.
+“Dance to This” is the fourth single to be released from Sivan’s upcoming album, which will be available on August 31.